East Texas A&M Lions: Football

 The Lions have had 18 coaches in the program's history, and in the spring of 2013 announced the 19th coach in the program's history, naming Colby Carthel, a former assistant coach at conference rival West Texas A&M University to be head coach.
 The Lions have to their credit five collegiate Bowl Victories, two conference division titles, 22 outright conference titles, and two national championships in 1972 and 2017.
 The program has produced many NFL players and had also produced an above average number of professional standouts for a school its size.
 The Lions play their home games at Ernest Hawkins Field at Memorial Stadium in Commerce, Texas.
-TAMUC is one of the few schools in the conference who has an on-campus stadium that is owned and operated by the school and not the city in which it resides.
+ETAMU is one of the few schools in the conference who has an on-campus stadium that is owned and operated by the school and not the city in which it resides.
 The 2015 season marked the 100th season that the Lions have been playing college football.

 The first coach in the history of the program was Marion Mayo, who coached one season, winning two games and losing one.
-The first game ever played in program history was Commerce High School Vs. East Texas Normal College (then the name of A&M–Commerce), played at Commerce City Park.
+The first game ever played in program history was Commerce High School Vs. East Texas Normal College (then the name of ETAMU), played at Commerce City Park.
 Mayo only stayed for one season.
 The next coach was B.H.
 Miller, who like Mayo, coached for one season, winning one game, and losing one game.
 The following coaches would later come to Commerce to coach, none staying longer than five seasons.
 The program struggled for most of the first 16 seasons.
 The coaches in the early days were Johnny Garrity (1916–17, 5–6–1 record), E.M.
 Tipton (1919, 4–1–1 record), Cecil Cushman (1920, 2–5–1 record), Russell Jernigan, (1921–23, 9–15–1 record), Joe Murphy (1924–1928, 8–31–3 record), and Will Hill-Acker (1929–30, 2–13–1).